twesterhout/lattice-symmetries/python/tutorial.md

 such as time evolution or exact diagonalization of many-body Hamiltonians.

 The basic objects upon which the machinery is built are `Basis`, `Expression`, `Operator`, and `Symmetry`.
-- `Basis` objects allow to construct basis of many-body Hilbert space consisting of spins or fermions with appropriate symmetries.
+- `Basis` object stores a basis of a many-body Hilbert space consisting of spins or fermions with appropriate symmetries.
-Each basis state is represented as a sequence of $0$s and $1$s (i.e. bits), which can be interpreted as a binary number.
+Each basis state is represented as a sequence of 0s and 1s (i.e. a sequence of bits), which can be interpreted as a binary number.
-- `Expression` objects is a nice way to work with symbolic representations of operators.
-It is possible to sum expressions, multiply them to numbers and each other.
+- `Expression` object is a nice way to work with symbolic representations of operators.
+It is possible to sum expressions, and multiply them by numbers and each other.
-`Expressions` allow not to think about an explicit matrix representation of an operator, and user can work directly with analytical formulae as if they are written in paper.
+`Expression` allows not to think about an explicit matrix representation of an operator, and the user can work directly with analytical formulae.
 - `Operator` object is an actual operator that can act on individual basis states and their linear combinations.
 - `Symmetry` is a method to work with symmetry adapted basises.
 If an operator has symmmetries, it is useful to work in symmetry-adapted basis, since it can drastically decrease the dimension of the Hilbert space.